Multi-Variant Execution at the Edge: : Multivariant Execution for Edge Computing

 \subsection{Variant generation}

-\tool relies on the superdiversifier CROW \cite{CabreraArteaga2020CROWCD} to automatically diversify each function in the input LLVM binary (Step~\step{1}).
+\blue{ \tool relies on the superdiversifier CROW \cite{CabreraArteaga2020CROWCD} to automatically diversify each function in the input LLVM binary (Step~\step{1}).
 CROW receives an LLVM module, analyzes the binary at the function block level and generates semantically equivalent variants for each function, if they exist.
-CROW variants are verified as semantically equivalent with an SMT solver.
-Here, we define a function variant as:

-\begin{definition}{Function variant:} Let $F$ be a function, $F'$ is a function variant of $F$ for \tool if it is semantically equivalent (i.e., same input/output behavior), but exhibits a different internal behavior through tracing. \end{definition}
+A function variant for \tool is semantically equivalent to the original (i.e., same input/output behavior), but exhibits a different internal behavior through tracing.
+Since the variants created by CROW are artificially synthesized from the original binary, after Step \step{1}, they are necessarily equivalent to the original program. } \blue{

-In \autoref{example:eq_code}, we illustrate two semantically equivalent Wasm functions according to \autoref{def:variant}.
-The left most listing corresponds to the Wasm module shown in \autoref{WasmExample}.
-The right most listing is a variant for this function.
-We can appreciate that the multiplication of the original code, in the third and four lines, is replaced by an addition, making the variant to have the same semantic but executing different instructions.